About

 I studied Hebrew and archaeology at university, served as a youth pastor in a couple of churches, and worked as a youth worker/food services manager for a Christian social non-profit.

-Most recently, I’ve been a stay-at-home dad and employment support worker, while also working to transition my career into technical writing, OSINT, and online investigations.
+Most recently, I’ve been a stay-at-home dad and employment support worker, while working on transitioning my career into technical writing, OSINT, and online investigations.

 I’m a follower of Jesus who is a bit of a theological mutt, influenced by the rich theology and traditions of Anglicanism, Presbyterianism, the Baptist church and Christian mysticism.

 While my faith is central to my identity, I have a deep disdain for the way it’s often weaponized in politics and used to fuel hate.
-Christianity, at its core, should be defined by love, compassion, and understanding—not by cruelty and division.
+Christianity, at its core, should be defined by the love, compassion, and grace found in Jesus —not by cruelty, oppression and division.

 “Our task is not to protest the world into a certain moral conformity, but to attract the world to the saving beauty of Christ.” ~ Brian Zahnd